docker/docs/engine/swarm/admin_guide.md

 Docker manager nodes store the swarm state and manager logs in the `/var/lib/docker/swarm/` directory.
 In 1.13 and higher, this data includes the keys used to encrypt the Raft logs.
-Without these keys, you will not be able to restore the swarm.
+Without these keys, you cannot restore the swarm.

 You can back up the swarm using any manager.
 Use the following procedure.

-1. If the swarm has auto-lock enabled, you will need the unlock key in order to restore the swarm from backup.
+1. If the swarm has auto-lock enabled, you need the unlock key to restore the swarm from backup.
 Retrieve the unlock key if necessary and store it in a safe location.
 If you are unsure, read [Lock your swarm to protect its encryption key](/engine/swarm/swarm_manager_locking.md).